 It is also recommended to crimp reloads that will be used in rifles with tubular magazines.
 Sometimes I do, and sometimes I don't follow that advice.
 Perhaps because I full length resize my .30-30 cases, the neck tension has always been sufficient to keep 150 grain bullets (the weight I prefer) in place without a crimp in both my Marlin 336 and Winchester 94 rifles.
-But certainly crimping does no harm as long as the bullet has a crimping cannelure.
+However, crimping does no harm, as long as the bullet has a crimping cannelure.

 Here are some basic .30-30 specifications of interest to handloaders: bullet diameter .307-.308", maximum COL 2.455", maximum case length 2.039", MAP 38,000 cup.

 Medium burning rate rifle powders work best in the .30-30 with bullets in the popular 150-170 grain weight range.
 Examples of popular powders include IMR 3031, IMR 4895, H335, H4895, RL-15, and W748.
 For decades I have used IMR 3031 behind the 150 grain Speer or 150 grain Sierra Flat Point bullets and CCI or Winchester primers with excellent results.